On the first Sunday of October, five people and a red lobster plushie are sitting at the back of a bustling Irish pub in Melbourne.

 Some organisations have followed this advice.
 Southern and Molyneux cancelled their Auckland event after the venue, The Powerhouse, pulled out hours before they were set to appear, forcing Axiomatic to issue refunds.

 Despite protests, these businesses continue to bring speakers.
-Penthouse is brining Gavin McInnes in November; Milo is returning later this year with American right-wing commentator Ann Coulter.
+Penthouse is bringing Gavin McInnes in November; Milo is returning later this year with American right-wing commentator Ann Coulter.
 And Peterson announced he’s looking to return to Australia sometime in February.
 Axiomatic is also looking at bringing more speakers over, with a spokesperson saying that they’re considering “speakers that satisfy” Australian audiences.

 Max for his part has bought tickets for Milo’s return.
 He says he wants to send a message to the “liberal thugs”.